suquant/wgrest/README.md

-# wgrest
+WGRest
+---
 [![Build Status](https://drone.forestvpn.com/api/badges/suquant/wgrest/status.svg)](https://drone.forestvpn.com/suquant/wgrest)

-WireGuard REST API
+WGRest is a WireGuard REST API server.
+It operates wireguard through IPC and doesn't require any dependencies.
+It aims to be simpler, faster, and usable on embedded devices such as routers or any other low power and low memory devices.

-WireGuard is an simple and modern VPN.
+WireGuard is a simple and modern VPN.
 It is cross-platform (Windows, macOS, BSD, iOS, Android).

 Swagger UI: https://wgrest.forestvpn.com/swagger/